Chapter 9 - Cardiovascular System

 Sinusoidal Capillaries

 Sinusoidal capillaries are larger than other capillaries and have a discontinuous endothelium.
-This allows easier movement of cells between the blood and tissues.
+This allows easier movement of cells and serum proteins between blood and tissues.
 Sinusoidal capillaries are found in a number of organs including the liver, spleen, and bone marrow.